genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 To harmonize raw metadata we apply **automated curation** where we map raw entries to controlled terms that we store and maintain in special files called **Dictionaries**.
 To prepare these Dictionaries we adopted terms from external ontologies or created them manually.

-Our standardized and unified terminology you can also use to describe your own data or analysis results.
+You can also use our standardized and unified terminology to describe your own data or analysis results.

 Our **Edit Metainfo** app enable you to prepare metadata manually.
 You can edit metadata on